-From specialized checkout lanes in Albert Heijn to gas stations, anyone who has lived in the Netherlands knows this sign very well.
+Whether it's from specialized checkout lanes in Albert Heijn or local gas stations, this sign will be familiar to anyone who has lived in the Netherlands.

 But why this move towards a cashless future?